matthieugomez/topdecompose/README.md

 This package provides a command to decompose the growth of an average quantity in a top percentile (in particular, the average wealth).
-This implements the accountiong framework defined in [Decomposing the Growth of Top Wealth Shares](https://www.matthieugomez.com/files/topshares.pdf) by Matthieu Gomez
+This implements the accountiong framework defined in my paper [Decomposing the Growth of Top Wealth Shares](https://www.matthieugomez.com/files/topshares.pdf).

 ```
 topdecompose varname  [,  top(dummyvariable) save(filename) replace clear Detail]